vuejs/v2.vuejs.org/src/v2/cookbook/avoiding-memory-leaks.md

   }
 })
 ```
-To see this memory leak in action, open this [CodePen example](https://codepen.io/freeman-g/pen/qobpxo) using Chrome and then open the Chrome Task Manager (Chrome Menu > More Tools > Task Manager).
+To see this memory leak in action, open this [CodePen example](https://codepen.io/freeman-g/pen/qobpxo) using Chrome and then open the Chrome Task Manager.
+To open the Chrome Task Manager on Mac, choose Chrome Top Navigation > Window > Task Manager or on Windows, use the Shift+Esc shortcut.
 Now, click the show/hide button 50 or so times.
 You should see the memory usage in the Chrome Task Manager increase and never be reclaimed.

 ![Memory Leak Example](/images/memory-leak-example.png)